Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 ```
 So far we have collected all the necessary values we need to route our request.
-Now let's see how can we call our funciton.
+Now let's see how can we call our function.

 All we need is to create an instance of the controller using `$controller_name` and call `$function_name`.
 Now this is tough in some other languages but PHP has [variable variable](http://php.net/manual/en/language.variables.variable.php) No! not a typo. click on the link to know more.